Onest-io/faucetjs/README.md

-# Faucet XBTS DEX
+# Faucet Onest

-Faucet XBTS DEX is used to pay the registration fee for new Bitshares users.
+Faucet Onest is used to pay the registration fee for new Onest users.
 In order to ensure Anonymity of the user's IP, his IP-address is hashed.

 ## NodeJS Setup (if necessary)